nadbag98/LLBG/README.md

 ```

 ### Datasets
-Our experiments are run on 2 image datasets:
+Our experiments are run on two image datasets:

 1. `ImageNet` - you will need to download the *ImageNet ILSVRC2012* dataset **manually**.
 However, almost all attacks require only the small validation set.